-Applicants should provide a brief explanation of the program in need of funds, including an explanation of its importance to the improved health of the community and a clear statement of expected outcomes.
-A copy of the organization’s IRS determination letter should be included with the initial request.
-If we determine initially that the proposed project would fall within our granting parameters, and that it is a project in which our trustees have an interest, we will request additional information as needed from the applicant.
+If we determine initially that the proposed project would fall within our granting parameters, and that it is a project in which our trustees have an interest, we may request additional information as needed from the applicant.
 The Grants Committee generally awards grants twice per year, in spring and fall.

 Organizations who receive funding will need to furnish a complete report on the manner in which the funds were spent.

 The Osteopathic Founders Foundation has determined that the focus of its grant-making in 2023 will remain focused on addressing food insecurity for vulnerable Oklahomans.
 Special attention will be given to organizations who serve people who are economically disadvantaged, the elderly, children, persons with disabilities, pregnant and parenting women, and justice involved men and women.

 Funding will also be available to support the provision of primary health care services for members of the LGBTQ+ community.
 Wrap around services critical to that healthcare will also be considered.

 Our intention is to invest in communities within northeastern Oklahoma.
 Funding is available to organizations only once during a calendar year and preference is given to those organizations invited to apply.
 Allocations will be made in the spring and fall, and in some years an additional allocation before the end of the year.